 Reservations are not valid for commercial use or for shuttle.

 We can only guarantee reservations made through our official Travis County Hamilton Pool Preserve website.
 Purchases made elsewhere may not be legitimate.

 Public Information Line

 Please call the Public Information Line for the most up to date status of the preserve at 512-264-2740.
 The message is updated daily and when heavy rain changes our status during the day.
 On rare occasions, the preserve closes to all visitors due to weather-related public safety concerns and emergencies.

 The swimming status is determined by bacteria levels and recent rainfall.
 We allow swimming all year long on days when the bacteria levels and recent rainfall are acceptable, but swimming is NOT guaranteed.
 Please check this page for an up-to-date status on swimming.
-Be aware the water temperature can drop to near 50 degrees Fahrenheit in the spring.
+Be aware the water temperature can drop below 50 degrees Fahrenheit in the winter and spring.
 That's very cold for swimming!

 There is no lifeguard on duty so swim at your own risk.
 Life vests are provided by the pool, while supplies last.

-The hiking trail to the pool is a quarter mile and is steep and rugged with uneven steps.
+The hiking trail to the pool is a quarter of a mile long.
+It is steep, narrow, and rugged with uneven steps.
 Sturdy shoes are recommended.
 It takes approximately 30 minutes to hike from the parking lot to the pool and back.

 Join us on a guided hike through Hamilton Pool Preserve.
 Our tour begins in the dry uplands and descends 80 feet into a canyon which features a wide diversity of native plants and animals.
 Along the way, learn about the history of Hamilton Pool and how its unique geological features were formed.
 The tour ends at the collapsed grotto, waterfall, and pool.
 The tour lasts about an hour.